-Big news for improving bike-walk-transit safety design on Connecticut state roads!
-The CT Department of Transportation (CTDOT) recently announced its new Complete Streets Design Criteria, which requires all future CTDOT construction projects, unless formally exempted by the Chief Engineer, to focus on three additional areas in roadway design:
+When the CT Department of Transportation (CTDOT) announced its Complete Streets Design Criteria in August, we were thrilled to learn that all major CTDOT roadway construction projects, unless formally exempted by the Chief Engineer, must focus on improving safety in three additional areas:

 • Pedestrian facilities – includes sidewalks, shared use paths, or side paths on both sides of the roadway.